FoxyStoat/neighbourhood-map/README.md

 3. Run the app using $ npm start.
 4. App can be seen at: localhost:3000 which should open automatically.

+**Service Worker**

+The service worker is only implemented during production build!
+To run it:

+1. Download or Clone this Repository.
+2. Run $ npm install to install the project dependencies.
+3. $ npm run build.
+4. $ npm run serve
+4. Localhost:5000

 ## Requirements

 **Meets Specifications**